 - 1.8.
 It is expected that this Safety Guide will be used primarily for land based stationary nuclear power plants with water cooled reactors designed for electricity generation or for other production applications (such as district heating or desalination). - 1.9.
 This Safety Guide covers modifications to nuclear power plants, including modifications relating to plant configuration and to the operating organization, as well as temporary modifications.
 The responsibilities of the operating organization for the design, safety assessment and review, control, implementation and testing of these modifications are also within the scope of this Safety Guide. - 1.10.
 The modifications made during the design and construction stages of a nuclear power plant are outside the scope of this Safety Guide. - 1.11.
-The repair and replacement of equipment and components as part of the maintenance of the plant are outside the scope of this Safety Guide, except where a replacement or repair of equipment or components leads to new components (e.g. unavailability of spare parts).
+The repair and replacement of equipment and components as part of the maintenance of the plant leading to new components (e.g. unavailability of spare parts) are within the scope of this Safety Guide.
+Other replacement or repair of equipment or components are outside this Safety Guide.
 Recommendations on such maintenance are provided in DS487E [6]. - 1.12.
 The modification and/or refurbishment of nuclear power plants for the purpose of extending the design lifetime could necessitate major design modifications and re-evaluation of plant safety, and these modifications are within the scope of this Safety Guide.